8 Surprising Health Benefits of Hemp Tea

 3. Hemp Can Ease Chronic Pain

-Numerous randomised clinical trials have demonstrated the safety and efficacy of Hemp extracts in central and peripheral neuropathic pain, rheumatoid arthritis and cancer pain.
+Numerous randomised clinical trials have demonstrated the safety and efficacy of hemp extracts in central and peripheral neuropathic pain, rheumatoid arthritis and cancer pain.

-4. Hemp Tea for Nausea
+4. Hemp Tea and IBS

 When it comes to treating nausea, most Tea drinkers turn to Ginger.
 This is because Ginger Tea is one of the most famous digestive aids around, alleviating bloating, gas and gastrointestinal irritation.

 Yet the Benefits of Hemp Tea might also help due to the cannabinoids contained within it.
 In other words, the CBD in this beverage offers relief from abdominal muscle cramps, thus eliminating nauseous feelings and heaving.